vanda/etc-docs/notebooks/ai-explorations/challenges/museum/2-artist-maker-classification.md

   * Zhao, W., Jiang, W. and Qiu, X. (2022) ‘Big Transfer Learning for Fine Art Classification’, Computational Intelligence and Neuroscience, 2022(1), p.
 1764606.
 Available at: https://doi.org/10.1155/2022/1764606.

+  * [not open access] Bwanali, M. et al. (2024) ‘On Handcrafted Machine Learning Features for Art Authentication’, in 2024 IEEE 8th International Conference on Signal and Image Processing Applications (ICSIPA).
+2024 IEEE 8th International Conference on Signal and Image Processing Applications (ICSIPA), pp. 1–6.
+Available at: https://doi.org/10.1109/ICSIPA62061.2024.10686088.

 #### 2021

   * Zhao, W. et al. (2021) ‘Compare the performance of the models in art classification’, PLOS ONE, 16(3), p. e0248414.
 Available at: https://doi.org/10.1371/journal.pone.0248414.

+  * [not open access ] Cömert, C., Özbayoğlu, M. and Kasnakoğlu, C. (2021) ‘Painter Prediction from Artworks with Transfer Learning’, in 2021 7th International Conference on Mechatronics and Robotics Engineering (ICMRE).
+2021 7th International Conference on Mechatronics and Robotics Engineering (ICMRE), pp. 204–208.
+Available at: https://doi.org/10.1109/ICMRE51691.2021.9384828.

   * Zhao, W. et al. (2021) ‘How to Represent Paintings: A Painting Classification Using Artistic Comments’, Sensors, 21(6), p.
 1940.
 Available at: https://doi.org/10.3390/s21061940.

 #### 2019